 How to actually decide

-If you have weighed the evidence and still want to try a supplement, which is a reasonable personal choice, judge the options on the things that protect you:
+If you have weighed the evidence and still want to compare the options, use criteria that keep the decision evidence-led:

 Bottom line

-Quietum Plus versus Tinnitus 911 is a tie, and not a flattering one: both are unproven products sold on claims the evidence does not support.
-Pick based on the refund policy if you try one at all, and put your real effort into the evidence-based options and a proper evaluation.
+Quietum Plus versus Tinnitus 911 is a tie, and not a flattering one: both are commercial supplement routes sold on claims the evidence does not support.
+If you try one at all, verify the current checkout, refund, subscription, and shipping terms before purchase.
+A refund policy is not evidence that it works.
+Put your real effort into the evidence-based options and a proper evaluation.

 Frequently asked